Del Shannon Sings Hank Williams

 Del Shannon Sings Hank Williams is the fifth studio album by American rock and roll singer-songwriter Del Shannon. released in February 1965 by Amy Records.
-It is a tribute album to the songs of Country Music Hall of Fame honky tonk singer Hank Williams, whom Shannon listed among his influences.
+It is a tribute album to the songs of Country Music Hall of Fame honky-tonk singer Hank Williams, whom Shannon listed among his influences.

 At some point in late 1964, Shannon had decided to record a tribute album to Hank Williams.
 As Harry Balk recalled, "I didn't really have much faith in the country stuff, but Del really wanted to do it."
 Les Cooley was the engineer there that we used.
 Bill Ramal wasn't used to arrange, Del worked up the arrangements himself with The Royaltones."

-The album was released on compact disc by Beat Goes On on September 16, 1998, as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 consisting of Shannon's Final Amy album from April 1965, 1,661 Seconds with Del Shannon Bear Family included also the album in the 2004 Home and Away box set.
+The album was released on compact disc by Beat Goes On on September 16, 1998, as tracks 1 through 12 on a pairing of two albums on one CD, with tracks 13 through 24 consisting of Shannon's final Amy Records album from April 1965, 1,661 Seconds with Del Shannon.
+Bear Family included also the album in the 2004 Home and Away box set.
 Edsel Records included the album in the 2023 Stranger in Town: A Del Shannon Compendium box set.